ptsurko/rx-lite-poc/README.md

+# Rx Lite
-# Rx Lite - lightweight version of Rx library.
+Rx Lite - my own implementation of some methods from Rx library just for educational purpose.

 ## Samples